How To Deficit Deadlift: Stronger Off the Floor

 - Bring your shins forward until they touch the bar.

-- Squeeze your chest up to engage the low back muscles.
+- Hold a big breath, brace your core, and squeeze your chest up to engage the low back muscles.

 - Drag the bar up your legs.

-For more on when, why and how to incorporate supplemental lifts into your training program, check out more videos.
+For more on when, why, and how to incorporate supplemental lifts into your training program, watch this video.